svermeulen/vim-macrobatics/README.md

 nnoremap <nowait> q :echo 'my new binding'<cr>
 ```

-Without the `<nowait>` setting here, vim would wait for another keypress for the built-in macro mapping.
+Without the `<nowait>` setting here, after hitting `q`, vim will always wait for another keypress for the built-in macro mapping, even if you add a mapping for `q` by itself.

 ## <a id="shada-support"></a>Persistent/Shared History